-Due to religious prohibitions against partisan entanglements, I have not been affiliated with any political societies or parties since my involvement, as a young teen in the late 1960s, with the Students’ Democratic Coalition.
+In the late 1960s, as a young teen, I became involved with the Students’ Democratic Coalition.
 That nationwide club for U.S. secondary schools, my activist background, was a social movement organization in the New Left.
 Our longest–lasting agitation was struggling in solidarity with the United Farm Workers of America—under the able leadership of Cesar Chavez (Spanish, César Chávez as pronounced in this MP3 audio file), 1927–1993—and oppressed Mexican migrant workers.
 In so doing, we widely distributed petitions to boycott California grapes and picketed a neighborhood supermarket which sold the product.
 Anti–ballistic missiles, another weighty issue of the day, were also on our hit list.
 During the fall of 1968, some of us attended—a few blocks from my parents’ house—a campaign rally for the Democratic Party’s presidential ticket of Hubert Humphrey and Edmund Muskie.
 Humphrey—then Lyndon Johnson’s vice president—addressed the venue.

-My Dialectical metaRealism (DmR) incorporates an unaffiliated Marxism–Luxemburgism, Bhaskarian critical realism, and, simultaneously, various elements of additional cutting–edge conceptual frameworks.
-Among these subsidiary viewpoints are: world–systems analysis, community organizing, the social model of disability, and intersectional and feminist standpoint perspectives.
-The latter category refers to extensively utilized advancements of, originally, African American feminist critical theory.
-It was pioneered by the legal scholar Kimberlé Williams Crenshaw (University of California at Los Angeles School of Law and Columbia Law School), the sociologist and past president of the American Sociological Association Patricia Hill Collins (University of Maryland), the late Audre Lorde (born, Audrey Geraldine Lorde), and others.
+My Dialectical metaRealism (DmR) incorporates Marxism–Luxemburgism, Tony Cliff’s international socialism, Bhaskarian critical realism, and various elements of additional cutting–edge conceptual frameworks.
+Among these viewpoints are: world–systems analysis, community organizing, the social model of disability, and intersectional and feminist standpoint approaches.
+The latter category refers to broadly utilized advancements of, originally, African American feminist critical theory.
+Intersectionality, in particular, was pioneered by the great legal scholar Kimberlé Williams Crenshaw (University of California at Los Angeles School of Law and Columbia Law School), the sociologist and past president of the American Sociological Association Patricia Hill Collins (University of Maryland), the late Audre Lorde (born, Audrey Geraldine Lorde), and others.
 DMR’s priorities are left–refoundation and left–regroupment with a focus on praxis, not on doctrinal purity.
-DmR has also been applied to a radical project in social–and–economic development (SED), as well.
+DmR has also been applied to a radical project in social–and–economic development (SED).

 At the outset, a preliminary reflection on the fundamental properties of existence might be constructive.
-Being is not hierarchical or vertical but, rather, laminated—layer within layer within layer.
+Being is not hierarchical or vertical but, rather, laminated—layer inside layer surrounded by layer.
 The substance or fabric of reality, in itself, can be visualized as a pure, virtuous, and nondual cosmic envelope.
 Its mere shell or shadow is the empirical, sensory realm.
 Between them lies the nightly wonderment of dreams.
 Accordingly, successfully negotiating the inner ground state of copresence vis–à–vis one’s personal activities requires that any relativist or—worse—nihilist approaches to ethics be firmly, decisively, and unreservedly rejected.
 For now, regrettably, a plane of dystopian dualism remains a consistently dominant mediator of situations on the multinational field.
 Alas, the lifeworld of humankind is, in the current age, virtually dead and barren.
-The mere absence of liberation stands out among the foremost instruments or coördinators of social behavior.
+The mere absence of liberation stands out among the foremost instruments or central coördinators of social behavior, as well.
 By and large, even basic interpersonal decency has, wistfully, been abandoned.

 Concerning more matter–of–fact issues, the rotten fruits of the mechanisms of disunity or, better, demireality are personal estrangement, social alientation, and antipathy.
 Namely, envisioning a miraculous deliverance out of any of the dangerous forces of domination through capitalism—whether of the “Third–Way” or the more classical variety—is a mere idle fancy.
 Emancipation from the abomination of state monopoly capitalism must, unquestionably, include the associated inequities of political repression and cultural hegemony.
 In much the same way, an elimination of the coercive configurations of deception would, inevitably, maximize the vast potentialities of mankind.
 The varied forms of absolutism and totalitarianism will be summarily eliminated.
-What’s more, through the elixir (Arabic/ʿArabiyyaẗ, الإِكْسِير, ʾal-ꞌiksīr; from the Ancient Greek/A̓rchaía Hellēniká, ξήριον, xḗrion, “drying powder”) of true socialism, the poor and defenseless shall be zealously protected from the scourge of injustice.
+What’s more, through the elixir (Arabic/ʿArabiyyaẗ, الإِكْسِير, ʾal-ꞌiksīr; from the Ancient Greek/A̓rchaía Hellēniká, ξήριον, xḗrion, “drying powder”) of true socialism, the poor and defenseless shall be zealously protected from the baneful scourges of imperialism, nationalism, and injustice.

 To further illustrate, an identity politics, or a politics of recognition, which culminates, tautologically, in the promotion of more identity politics is to no effect.
-If, however, identity politics enhances one’s a sensibility towards intersectionality—the oppressions folded inside the contraditions of the capitalist system—such an identity politics could be productive and life–changing.
-Black identity politics can, because of its structural positioning, sometimes galvanize a larger struggle for liberation.
-By contrast, European American identity politics, as a flat–out assertion of white privilege, will never be an emancipatory project.
-Framing issues of personal status, dualistically—as being for or against identity politics or for or against intersectionality—misses the subtlety.
-Intersectionality, which is an objectively and perceptively real description of modern capitalism, can also be a productive organizing strategy.
-Burying one’s head in the sand, and wishing otherwise, is pointless.
-Since controversies are often knotty, simplistic black–and–white explanations rarely suffice.
+If, however, identity politics enhances one’s a sensibility towards intersectionality—the oppressions enfolded within the contraditions of the capitalist system—such an identity politics could be productive and life–changing.
+Black identity politics, because of its structural positioning, can sometimes galvanize larger struggles for liberation.
+By contrast, neither an identity politics of white privilege nor the right–wing Stalinist predilection for national identity politics—replacing communist internationalism with state or ethnic sovereignty—shall ever become emancipatory projects.
+Intersectionality—as an objectively real model of modern capitalism—might be an incisive organizing strategy.
+Framing these issues as favoring versus opposing identity politics or intersectionality misses the subtlety.
+Given that controversies are frequently knotty, black–and–white explanations rarely suffice.
 Burying one’s head in the sand is pointless.

 Turning the page, particular segments of the culturally alienated proletariat and the underclass were broadly stigmatized as “the deplorables” during the deeply unsettling U.S. presidential campaign season of 2016.
 Certain individuals, as a result, immediately owned that disparaging label as an poorly conceived badge of pride.
 In the election which succeeded a brutal run for the White House—one robustly characterized by racism, white identity politics, misogyny, ableism, xenophobia, Islamophobia, and social marginalization—the contradictions, the demirealty, or the intersectionality of capitalism intensified.
 As the economic failures of a post–American America have continued to multiply, the mistakes of the past, evidently forgotten, haunt the present with an astonishing frequency.
 Yet again, many oppressed male workers—comprising a demographic sometimes portrayed, collectively, as the angry white man—have been publicly witnessed turning violently against a disaffected other, the subaltern—a term adopted and redefined by the Italian Marxist theorist Antonio Gramsci.

 Critiquing neoliberalism is an avocation worthy of dedication.
 Certainly, there is a great deal to assail about neoliberalism.
 Little concerning that system is deserving of acclaim.
 The bedrock of classical or liberal economics met its Waterloo through the stock market crash of 1929.
 Keynesianism and, in the United States, Franklin Delano Roosevelt’s New Deal provided, at best, a transitory postponement from ruin.
 The fundamental contradictions within the underlying foundations of the morally bankrupt capitalist ediface tarried unresolved.
-Hence, through Ronald Reagan (1911–2004) and Margaret Thatcher (1925–2013) among others, liberalism, as neoliberalism, returned with a vengeance circa 1980.
 Like postmodernism, neoliberalism represents a denial of history.
 Each, in its own way, expresses a collective, and a paradoxically self–conscious, amnesia.
 The first, postmodernism, rejects the Enlightenment and the progress it has fostered.
 The second, neoliberalism, attempts a financial resurrection of the dead, market–driven economy of the era which preceded the Great Depression.
 As a morally destitute and failed ideology, neoliberalism has accomplished nothing but misery and desperation for the vast majority of the Earth’s population: